 But since we’re here, let’s have a look: during 1960-1966, Elvis recorded six Leiber & Stoller songs.
-By using videos from YouTube and Vimeo, we can listen to the originals and to Presley’s version and compare.
+By using videos from YouTube and Vimeo, we can listen to the originals and to Presley’s version and compare them.
 We can also listen and see if we can hear Elvis overdubbing his vocal on to a Spector demo.

 The list below has the year in which Elvis recorded the song, followed by the song title.
-Below that are notes and comments concerning the recordings.
+Below are notes and comments concerning the recordings.

 1960 Dirty, Dirty Feeling

 This rocker was written especially for Elvis in 1958, so Spector couldn’t have produced a demo.
 According to Leiber and Stoller: